 “Yeah, it was a pretty traumatic experience and it’s something that I learned from and I’m just trying to move forward,” Little said.

 He and his passenger left the scene, then returned and refused medical attention.
 He estimated his speed at 127 mph for the police, told reporters he had never driven that fast before and disputed the police report notation that he was drag racing.
 Alcohol wasn’t suspected, according to the police report, and he was fined $350.

 “It was really just a mindless effort on my behalf and just not thinking at all, just being careless,” Little said.
-“There are laws in place on the roads and (I just wasn’t) abiding by them.”
+“There are laws in place on the roads and just not abiding by them.”

 He said the Browns organization knew about the accident the day it happened, it was discussed and he moved on.
 The speeding ticket Monday on I-71 in Strongsville – 81 mph in a 60 mph zone – prompted a look into his driving record by WOIO-TV and the other violations were discovered, including two for failure to properly display license plates.

-Fellow starting wideout Josh Gordon was also found to have two speeding tickets in Cleveland since May — a 45 mph in a 25 mph zone on May 10 and a 98 mph in a 60 mph zone on Aug.
+Fellow starting wideout Josh Gordon was also found to have two speeding tickets in Cleveland since May – a 45 mph in a 25 mph zone and a 98 mph in a 60 mph zone on Aug.
 13.

 “We take that seriously.
 It’s not acceptable,” coach Rob Chudzinski said.
 “I’ve sat down with both of those guys individually and talked to them and addressed that with them as well as with the team.”

 Chudzinski said both are contrite and understand his point.
 He wouldn’t reveal details of the discussions or if they had been disciplined.

 “I addressed it and we’ll handle all of that internally,” he said.